Build your program

 The 12-Week Fat Loss Program

-This program is designed specifically around the goal of losing body fat through caloric deficit.
-It's covered in detail in our rucking for weight loss pillar, but here's the structure:
+This program is built around losing body fat through caloric deficit.
+It's covered in depth in our rucking for weight loss pillar; here's the structural shape.

 Expected results: 8,000-15,000 total calories burned from rucking alone over 12 weeks.
 Combined with a moderate caloric deficit from nutrition, expect 12-24 pounds of fat loss.